Rodi26/bookverse-checkout/README.md

 - Builds and pushes a Docker image to JFrog Artifactory
 - Publishes Build Info
 - Creates an AppTrust application version with build sources
-- Supports a minimal `verified_only` path to attach verification evidence

 ### Required repository variables (Settings → Variables → Repository variables)